-The Samsung Galaxy Tab 10.1 is the best Android tablet we've tested so far.
-Its design is not coincidentally similar to that of the Apple iPad 2, which continues to set the standard but is now being challenged.
-If you're a fan of the many advantages of Android smartphones, this is definitely the tablet for you.
+The Samsung Galaxy Tabs and Note are great Android tablets, plain and simple.
+Their design is not coincidentally similar to that of the Apple iPad, which continues to set the standard but has definitely been challenged.
+If you're a fan of the many advantages of Android smartphones, you'll fall head over heels for these tablets.

-This tablet features the Android 3.1 Honeycomb OS and is thin and light.
+This tablet features the Android 4.2 Jellybean OS and is thin and light.

 The Galaxy Tab 3 has a slower processor that makes it difficult to compete with newer tablets.